 Each of the robots is equipped with a bunch of sensors that help it to move around and "see" obstacles, avoid collisions and don't fall down from drop-offs.

-They equipped with powerful ARM processors that use SLAM algorithms to build a most efficient path of cleaning based on the map it has created.
+They equipped with powerful ARM processors that use SLAM algorithms to build the most efficient path of cleaning based on the map it has created.
 Thanks to this, the robot does not repeat or miss any places when cleaning, and significantly reduce cleaning time compared to robot vacuums with a random cleaning pattern.

-Mopping & Bare floor performance
+360 S6 and Roborock S5 Mopping & bare floor performance

 The 360 S6 has a 150ml water tank and can be installed by a simple click.